keptn/lifecycle-toolkit/docs/docs/guides/metadata.md

 Context metadata in Keptn is defined as all additional information that can be added to applications, workloads and tasks.

-There are two ways to add such metadata: using the `keptn.sh/metadata` annotation and using the  `KeptnAppContext` CRD.
+Context metadata can be added to your application in either of the following ways:
+- Use the `keptn.sh/metadata` annotation in any of your workloads you plan to deploy with Keptn
+- Apply a `KeptnAppContext` custom resource

 In the following section we will explore both.

 Common uses of this feature include: